Srav56/Clinical-Trial-Matching/README.md

 As we can see in the above results, our model as well as the models trained by the sentence-transformers return the same (and correct) most relevant clincal trial, however, unlike our model, the other had a higher cosine similarity.
 The model ' Capreolus/bert-base-msmarco' gave another trial as the most relevant trial with a lower cosine similarity.
 We conclude that our model performs well for the ranking of the clinical trials, however, we must further test it with more detailed patients descriptions.

-(The most relevant clinical trial was: Gait Speed for Predicting Cardiovascular Events After Myocardial Infarction)
+(The most relevant clinical trial was: Gait Speed for Predicting Cardiovascular Events After Myocardial Infarction.)

+## Discussion

+Our project aimed to implement a system that assists healthcare professionals and patients to find the relevant clinical trials.
+While we have succeded in defining such a system, which takes the patient condition as input, fetches the clinical trials, and then based on the inclusion criteria for the trial suggests the most relevant ones, we are yet to ascertain the accuracy of this system in a real-world scenario.
+A major hurdle as previously discussed, is the, rightful, lack of access to actual medical data due to HIPAA rules which would have let us test the model more thoroughly.
+As it stands, our proposed system of using a pretrained bi-encoder model finetuned on the MSMARCO dataset for document ranking, proves to be promising.

 ## Relevant Links: